Teal logos: meaning and modern color combinations

-Teal had its high times during the 90s, especially in sports branding but was superseded by blue again in the early 2000s.
+Teal, the bright in particular, had its high times during the 90s, especially in sports branding but was superseded by blue again in the early 2000s.
 While blue is often listed as Western people’s most favorite color, a comprehensive 2016 publication shines a light on research showing that people have color preferences based on contexts such as clothing, furniture, or general designs as well as personal experiences and cultural backgrounds.

 In the process of finding a brand color palette, branding agencies spend a lot of time choosing exactly the right shades.
 The strategic place to start is to take a look at the common brand colors in your industry first.
-As a second step, select a color based on what your closest competitors are not using.
+As a second step, select a color based on what your closest competitors are NOT! using.
 The reason for that is “brand positioning”—the way the customer thinks of a brand.
 Good brands stand out—they’re known for something relevant in their field.
 Considering that, the color teal might be a great strategic choice because it’s not used very often; it makes the brand more memorable in the eyes of the customer.

-Traits of teal
+Traits of teal in logos

 After looking at your competitors’ brand colors and selecting a few colors that are not being used and may also fit your direction, pick a final color based on the general emotion you want to convey.
 Teal’s positive traits are healing, friendliness, invigoration, clarity, creativity, and calm.
 Teal’s negative traits are aloofness and unreliability.

 Then build a palette from there: In modern branding, one bold brand color—which may or may not be complemented by up to three secondary colors—does well.